release-engineering/greenwave/docs/package-specific-policies.rst

    rules:
      - !RemoteRule {required: true}

-For such policy, if gating.yaml is missing, could result in the following decision.
+For such policy, missing remote rule file could result in the following decision.

 .. code-block:: json